Mystc-myst/Interface/README.md

 Once enabled the React app shows a **Chat with Lune** button.
 Messages are sent to `/api/lune/send` and the conversation history is written under `offline-diary/chatlogs/`.

+The chat modal now shows a spinner while waiting for Lune's reply.
+After around 8&nbsp;seconds a friendly notice appears informing the user that the request may take a moment.
+If no response arrives within 30&nbsp;seconds the modal displays a timeout message and re-enables the input so the user can retry.